jmdwebsites/jmdwebsites_source/README.md

 ## 2. Now create some skeleton code and website files

-	Create directoryies *content* and *presentation*.
+Create directories *content* and *presentation*.
 Add some initial test code too.
 Run the skeleton app.

 	$ jmdwebsites clean build
 	Clean up the build.